One of the most common emotions after discovering an affair is betrayed spouse anger.

 One of the healthiest ways to think about anger is as energy.

-The goal is not to unleash it on other people.
+The goal is not to suppress it, nor unleash it on other people, but rather to channel it.

 Many betrayed spouses spend months trying to get rid of their anger.